Agramondis

 Duration: March 2020

-Support membership with news and communication about biodiversity, climate change, and sustainable agriculture.
+We support membership with news and communication about biodiversity, climate change, and sustainable agriculture.
 The CFA is an organization with a mission to enable millions of growers globally to make more informed on-farm decisions that reduce their environmental impact.
 This is made possible with a digital tool called the Cool Farm Tool which is a web-based, greenhouse gas, water, and bio-diversity calculator that is credible, science-based, standardized, and user-friendly.

 BRITISH COUNCIL & TECHNOSERVE - Research Study on the AgTech Ecosystem in Nigeria